Spiritual Growth + Groups Within CDE.

 “For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”

-Ave Christus Rex
+Ave Christvs Rex

 • This group honors the reign and majesty of Jesus Christ, the King of Kings.
 Members are formed to live boldly under His lordship, proclaiming the Gospel with courage and conviction.
 Aimed at those passionate about evangelization, apologetics, leadership, and spiritual warfare, this group seeks to advance the Kingdom of God in all areas of life.
+This group reflects the spirit of St. Joseph, Terror of Demons — a steadfast protector, spiritual warrior, and defender of the Church against evil.

 • Revelation 22:13